 Furnishing Alcohol to a Minor Q+A

-State College criminal defense lawyer Jason S. Dunkle has been representing Penn State students and visitors that were charged with criminal offenses since 2004.
-Many of his clients have been charged with Furnishing Alcohol to Minors.
-Based upon that extensive experience, Attorney Dunkle answers many of the frequently asked questions about Furnishing Alcohol to Minors cases.
-If you want a free consultion, contact JD Law by email or by calling (814) 689-9139.
+State College criminal defense lawyer Jason S. Dunkle has been representing Penn State students charged with Furnishing Alcohol to Minors and other criminal offenses since 2004, so he has a wealth of knowledge.
+Jason answers many of the frequently asked questions about Furnishing Alcohol to Minors cases below.

-- What penalties am I facing if convicted of Furnishing Alcohol to a Minor?
+- What penalties am I facing for Furnishing Alcohol to a Minor?

 - How can I be charged with Furnishing Alcohol to a Minor if the underage person was not charged?